 How many days do I need in Grand Teton?

 The first thing you’re probably wondering while planning out your trip is how many days to spend in the Tetons.
 This is really going to depend on how much you plan to hike.
 If you simply want to drive around and check out the main sites, then you can easily see the park in a single day.
 However, there are so many amazing hiking trails in the Tetons that I encourage you to check out if you have the time.
 I spent 4 full days in the park, and easily could have spent an entire week!
 I would recommend allotting at least 2-3 days for the Tetons on your travel itinerary.
+We had a van so we navigated ourselves, but there are tons of amazing tours that you could book as well.

 If you’re visiting the Tetons, you’ll want to save at least 2 days for heading up North to Yellowstone National Park as well.